DangerOnTheRanger/schego/doc/bytecode.md

 Pushes a null-terminated UTF-8 string onto the stack.
 Every 8 bytes up until a null terminator is found is considered part of the string.
 *Warning:* The behavior of this opcode if **pushs** does not find a null terminator is undefined!

-## pushl
+## cons
 Opcode: **0x06**

-Pushes a list onto the stack, popping the stack for references to the list's contents.
+Pushes an empty list cell onto the stack.
-The 8 bytes immediately following the opcode indicate how many references to pop.

 ## dup
 Opcode: **0x07**